The Midwest is going dark in wavesβ€”plan your stack now

 Watching

-Milwaukee's pending encryption decision could trigger statewide debate.
-Madison's progressive community has organized against full encryption.
-State legislation possible if major cities move forward.
+Milwaukee's pending encryption decision could push Wisconsin into a statewide debate.
+Madison has organized opposition to full encryption.
+If major cities move forward, a state legislative response becomes more likely.

 • Milwaukee decision pending